data301-2020-winter1/course-project-group_6025/README.md

 - Austin White: I'm a 5th year student majoring in Human Kinetics and am taking this course to learn about data analysis for future research.
 - Ian Robinson: I'm an alumni who earned his Bachelor's Degree in Political Science.
 I am taking a data science course in hopes that it will improve my career prospects.
-- Person 3: one sentence about you!
+- Person 3: I'm a Second year computer science major.
+I'm taking this course out of personal interest and to help with independent researches.

 ## References